NeoSchema Reference Guide

 based on a (single) node with label `Schema Autoincrement`

-and an attribute indicating the desired namespace (group);
+as well as an attribute indicating the desired namespace (group)

-Note that the returned number (or sequence of numbers, if advance > 1)
+Note that the returned number (or the last of an implied sequence of numbers, if advance > 1)

 is de-facto "permanently reserved" on behalf of the calling function,